Need Help? Just Ask.

 Protective equipment is necessary for all employees in certain industries, such as factories and warehouses.
 The employer must provide adequate PPE to their employees where needed.
 Wearing the correct equipment can greatly reduce the chances of an accident occurring.
 This equipment includes gloves, footwear, hats and facial protection such as masks and glasses.

-If an employer is acting negligently during the course of their work it is likely that an accident will occur.
+If an employee is acting negligently during the course of their work it is likely that an accident will occur.
 If the movement of pallets is not carried out for the intended purpose the chances of an accident occurring will be higher.
 If you have sustained injuries at work you may be found liable if it is found that you were acting in a negligent manner in the lead up to the accident.
 Actions that employees need to be careful about are:

 It is the responsibility of an employer to ensure that all equipment used in the workplace is maintained to a high standard to ensure the health and safety of employees who may be using the work equipment.
 Poorly maintained or broken pallets could become a potential hazard for those in the working environment.